-David Horner, PhD, assumed the duties of president of The American College of Greece on July 1, 2008.
-In a period of economic and educational contraction in Greece, ACG’s enrollment has grown 30% (2008 – 2017) and the College’s social impact has been enhanced significantly.
+David Horner, PhD, assumed the presidency of The American College of Greece on July 1, 2008.
+Between 2008 and the present – an overall time of Greek economic contraction – ACG has grown quantitatively and qualitatively, and the College’s social impact has been enhanced significantly:

 Previously, Dr. Horner served as president of North Park University (Chicago) from 1987-2004 and Barrington College, his undergraduate alma mater, from 1979-1985.
 At the time of his Barrington appointment, he was the youngest (age 29) college or university president in the U.S. During his North Park presidency, enrollment tripled, numerous undergraduate and graduate programs were initiated, several major capital projects were completed, and the endowment grew six-fold.